 In patients on tocilizumab — Recommended laboratory monitoring in patients on tocilizumab, a human recombinant monoclonal antibody against the interleukin (IL)-6 receptor, includes neutrophil and platelet counts, liver enzyme (AST/ALT) levels, and lipid levels at least monthly until stable, and then every three months (six months for lipid levels).
 (See 'Interleukin (IL)-6 inhibitors' above.)

 In patients on tumor necrosis factor (TNF)-alpha inhibitors — Patients on TNF-alpha inhibitors are at increased risk for fungal infections, as well as dissemination of TB.
 Patients should be screened for TB exposure prior to receiving TNF-alpha inhibitors and annually if they are at high risk of exposure.
 In addition, they should be monitored for histoplasmosis in endemic areas.
-(See "Diagnosis of latent tuberculosis infection (tuberculosis screening) in HIV-uninfected adults" and "Clinical manifestations, diagnosis, and treatment of extrapulmonary and miliary tuberculosis" and "Pathogenesis and clinical manifestations of disseminated histoplasmosis" and "Diagnosis and treatment of disseminated histoplasmosis in non-HIV-infected patients".)
+(See "Diagnosis of latent tuberculosis infection (tuberculosis screening) in HIV-uninfected adults" and "Clinical manifestations, diagnosis, and treatment of extrapulmonary and miliary tuberculosis" and "Pathogenesis and clinical manifestations of disseminated histoplasmosis" and "Diagnosis and treatment of disseminated histoplasmosis in HIV-uninfected patients".)